 Development in such locations is required to have regard to the distinctive character of the area, including the quality of the landscape.
 This would suggest that a detailed and up to date assessment of the existing landscape quality should be available.
-As part of the evidence provided by the Council in support of the dPS, the following papers considering landscape quality were published:
+As part of the evidence provided in support of the dPS, the following landscape quality papers were published:

-- Landscape Wind Energy Capacity Study for Fermanagh and Omagh (Ironside Farrar, January 2018) (LWECS); - Landscape Character Review for Fermanagh and Omagh (Ironside Farrar, September 2018) (LCR); and - Landscape Designation Review for Fermanagh and Omagh (Ironside Farrar, September 2018) (LDR).
+- Landscape Wind Energy Capacity Study for Fermanagh and Omagh (Ironside Farrar, Jan 2018) (LWECS); - Landscape Character Review for Fermanagh and Omagh (Ironside Farrar, Sept 2018) (LCR); - Landscape Designation Review for Fermanagh and Omagh (Ironside Farrar, Sept 2018) (LDR).

-Based on external reviews, we believe there to be a number of flaws within the methodology applied by Ironside Farrar and the findings of the assessments.
-These key flaws are summarised as follows:
+We believe there to be flaws within the methodology applied by Ironside Farrar and the findings of the assessments.
+These are summarised as follows:

-- There are disparities in the baseline data used.
-The LWECS, and the Wind Strategy are based on the Northern Ireland Landscape Character Assessment 2000 (NICLA) and not the LCR prepared by Ironside Farrar.
-It is our view that the strategy for wind development within the district should be based upon the most up to date assessment of landscape character in order to ensure that changes in the character of the AONB resulting from previous development have been considered. - At present the LCR fails to consider the impact of historic development on the character of the AONB.
-If fails to account for the growth in the number of dwellings in the countryside and other forms of development which have occurred since the designation of the AONB.
+There are disparities in the baseline data used.
+The LWECS and the Wind Strategy are based on the Northern Ireland Landscape Character Assessment 2000 (NICLA) and not the LCR prepared by Ironside Farrar.
+It is our view that the strategy for wind development within the district should be based upon the most up to date assessment of landscape character in order to ensure that changes in the character of the AONB resulting from previous development have been considered.

-• The Wind Energy Strategy and the LWECS acknowledge the suitability of the landscape character of extensive parts of the AONB for large scale wind energy development, however this is then restricted because of the AONB designation.
+- At present the LCR fails to consider the impact of historic development on the character of the AONB.
+If fails to account for the growth in the number of dwellings in the countryside and other forms of development which have occurred since the designation of the AONB. - The Wind Energy Strategy and the LWECS acknowledge the suitability of the landscape character of extensive parts of the AONB for large scale wind energy development, however this is then restricted because of the AONB designation.
 This approach does not reflect the varying characters and sensitivities across the AONB and is contrary to the approach endorsed in the SPPS.